wafy80/livetv/README.md

 # acestream-playlist
 Produces acestream m3u playlist, xml epg or json data.
 You need acestream engine to get it working.
-If You have no acestream and don't want to install, you can use https://github.com/vstavrinov/acestream-service instead of acestream-search.
+If You have no acestream and don't want to install, you can use https://hub.docker.com/r/wafy80/acestream instead of acestream-playlist.

 ## Installation: